Teaching Your Children About God’s Appointed Times | Rosh Hashanah

 Remember…

-…you can be certain that your efforts will bear much fruit during harvest time!
-Parenting and teaching with a pure and humble heart positions your children to receive the seeds you sow into their lives.
+…you can be certain your efforts will bear much fruit during harvest time!
+Parenting and teaching with a pure and humble heart position your children to receive the seeds you sow into their lives.

 Why Teaching Your Children About Rosh Hashanah Is Important…

-Teaching your children about Rosh Hashanah has several benefits.
-From helping them see that God desires to renew and restore them every day, and in every season, to showing them the reality of blessings that flow when we honor the Lord by aligning with His calendar… your children will be fully equipped to walk in victory as they continue to spiritually mature.
+Teaching your children about Rosh Hashanah has several benefits–from helping them see God’s desire to renew and restore them every day and in every season to showing them the reality of blessings that flow when you honor the Lord by aligning with His calendar.
+Your children will be fully equipped to walk in victory as they mature spiritually.

 Here are a few benefits of teaching your children about Rosh Hashanah…

-Rosh Hashanah is the time on God’s calendar when we celebrate the creation of the world and us.
+Rosh Hashanah is the time on God’s calendar when you celebrate the creation of the world and His breathing life into humanity.
 It also celebrates God’s Word—the Bible—which is our instruction book.
-Honoring how God created us and the world through His Word is often overlooked.
+Honoring how God created humanity and the world through His Word is often overlooked.
 However, teaching your children about Rosh Hashanah as it relates to celebrating God as your Creator helps them see Him as the sovereign King who must be feared.
-We want them to fear the Lord, not man because the fear of the Lord is the beginning of wisdom.
+We want them to fear the Lord, not man, because the fear of the Lord is the beginning of wisdom.

-At Rosh Hashanah, we take time to remember and reflect on the past year.
-What are things we did that displayed a loving heart—a heart after God?
-What are things we did or situations that we were in that we need to let go of?
+At Rosh Hashanah, remember and reflect on the past year.
+What are things you did that displayed a loving heart—a heart after God?
+What are things you did or situations that you were in you need to let go of?
 Helping your child answer these questions opens the doors of their minds to godly wisdom.
-When we use God’s Word to direct these questions, you can be certain that seeds of wisdom, maturity, and discernment are planted.
-There will be good fruit that is produced as they grow.
+Use God’s Word to direct these questions, and you can be certain that seeds of wisdom, maturity, and discernment are planted.
+Good fruit will be produced as they grow.

 Teaching your children about Rosh Hashanah aligns their hearts with thanksgiving.
-At Rosh Hashanah, we thank the Lord for what He did in the past year—as we take time to remember.
-We also thank Him for what He will do in the year to come.
-When you teach your children to praise God before, during, and after a breakthrough, they will be able to battle the lies from the enemy designed to tear them down.
-This is battling in the opposite spirit.
-In our sinful nature, we are selfish, and children naturally want what they want.
-However, teaching them to be thankful for what they have and what is promised, helps them shift their thinking from a mindset of lack to that of abundance.
+At Rosh Hashanah, thank the Lord for what He did in the past year—as you take time to remember.
+Thank Him for what He will do in the year to come.
+When you teach your children to praise God before, during, and after a breakthrough, they can battle the lies from the enemy designed to tear them down–battling in the opposite spirit.
+Sinful nature is selfish, and children naturally want what they want.
+However, teaching them to be thankful for what they have and what is promised, helps them shift their thinking from a mindset of lack to abundance.
 This is what Jesus gives—abundance (John 10:10)!

 Rosh Hashanah is all about new beginnings, leaving behind the old, and entering the new with the anticipation and expectation that God’s goodness and sweetness will be manifested in the year to come.